Expensent

 Here's the gap that the nine methods above leave: if most of your receipts arrive as email — SaaS subscriptions, cloud services, Amazon confirmations, Uber, DoorDash — none of them actually connect to your inbox on your behalf.
 Hubdoc pulls from vendor portals.
 Dext and AutoEntry sit in the middle as OCR platforms that wait for you to feed them.
 The QBO built-in email requires you to forward each message by hand.
 WellyBox is the closest but has pricing and coverage gaps.

 Expensent is the inbox-first option.
 You connect Gmail, Outlook, or IMAP via OAuth in about 5 minutes.
-It reviews the invoices already sitting in your inbox (both historical and as new ones arrive), categorizes each by status — ready to forward (has PDF attached), download from portal (invoice lives on the vendor website), needs review (ambiguous), or false positive — and shows you the full list.
-From there you forward any invoice to your @qbodocs.com address in one click, or you can create an auto-forwarding rule directly from an existing email so next time that invoice arrives, it's handled for you.
+You review invoices Expensent identifies, each grouped by next action — ready to forward, download from portal (invoice lives on the vendor website), needs review (ambiguous), or false positive.
+From there you forward selected invoices to your QuickBooks forwarding address in one click, or create a forwarding rule directly from an existing email so matching future invoices are handled when the rule fires.

 Rules are specific to the sender email plus subject pattern, not the whole vendor, which means a monthly Stripe invoice from invoice@stripe.com with subject “Your invoice is ready” gets auto-forwarded while your Stripe product announcements don't.

-Scope, honestly: Expensent is built for one job and does it well — getting invoices out of your inbox and into QuickBooks without you forwarding each one by hand.
-It is not a paper-receipt scanner and it does not extract line items.
-If “I have dozens of invoices buried in my Gmail every month and forwarding each one is killing me” sounds like your week, Expensent is the only tool on this list built for exactly that.
-5-minute setup, you stay in control of every forward, and the rules you create do the rest as new invoices arrive.
+Scope, honestly: Expensent is built for one job and does it well — getting invoices out of your inbox and into QuickBooks without forwarding each one by hand.
+It also includes a mobile paper receipt scanner, but inbox invoices are where it earns its keep.
+It does not extract line items.
+If “I have dozens of invoices buried in my Gmail every month and forwarding each one is killing me” sounds like your week, Expensent is the tool on this list built for that inbox-first handoff.
+Setup takes about 5 minutes, you stay in control of each forward, and the rules you create handle matching future invoices.

 Deep dive on the QuickBooks integration specifically: the Expensent × QuickBooks integration page →